Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

 ## Creating the ShareButton component

-The next step will be to create the actual component which will be used as the share button.
-This component can go inside the `Components` folder.
+The next step will be to create the actual Blazor component which will be used as the share button.
+This component can go inside the `/Components/` folder.
 This folder is a great place for keeping components which are reused in many different places across your app!

 Create a file named `ShareButtonComponent.razor`, and write the following in it: